Foreman-Case House

-Foreman-Case House, also known as the Foreman-Case-Schermerhorn House, is a historic home located at Delphi, Carroll County, Indiana, United States.
+Foreman-Case House, also known as the Foreman-Case-Schermerhorn House, is a historic home located at Delphi, Indiana, United States.
 It was built about 1851, and is a two-story, Greek Revival style red brick dwelling with a front gable roof.
 It has a two-story, hip roofed rear section, with a brick first story and frame second story.

 It was listed on the National Register of Historic Places in 1990.